-Established in 1996, the ASG Scholar Award is an annual scholarship providing a stipend of $500 toward tuition and expenses at one of three major academic genealogical programs in the United States.
+Established in 1996, the ASG Scholar Award is an annual scholarship of $1,000 toward tuition and expenses at one of six major academic genealogical programs in the United States.
 Candidacy for the award is open to all genealogists, genealogical librarians, and researchers working in related fields.
 Applicants submit a published work or a manuscript of work in progress, to be judged by a panel of three Fellows.
 The goal of the award is to recognize talent and build genealogical expertise by providing promising genealogists the opportunity to receive advanced academic training in genealogy.

-- The National Institute on Genealogical Research, held for one week each July and based at the National Archives in Washington, D.C., is the nation’s oldest institute for genealogical education, founded in 1950.
-NIGR provides a unique program of advanced instruction in the use of National Archives records.
-Write to: NIGR Director, P.O.
-Box 118, Greenbelt MD 20768-0118.
+- The Genealogical Institute on Federal Records (Gen-Fed), formerly NIGR, held for one week each July and based at the National Archives in Washington, D.C., is the nation’s oldest institute for genealogical education, founded in 1950.
+Gen-Fed provides a unique program of advanced instruction in the use of National Archives records.
+Write to: Gen-Fed Director, P.O.
+Box 24564, Baltimore, MD 21214.

-- The Genealogical Research Certificate Program at Boston University consists of five modules, offered on Saturdays in seven-hour sessions: Foundations, Technology, Evidence, Forensic, and Ethnic and Geographic Specialties.
+- The Certificate Program in Genealogical Research at Boston University consists of five modules, offered on Saturdays in seven-hour sessions: Foundations, Technology, Evidence, Forensic, and Ethnic and Geographic Specialties.
 Write to: Center for Professional Education, 1010 Commonwealth Ave., 2nd Floor, Boston MA 02215.

-Applications are made in September and announced in October of each year, for attendance in the following calendar year.
-Applicants for the 2014 award should apply before September 30, 2013, by submitting three copies of the items below:
+Applications are made in August and announced in October of each year, for attendance in the following calendar year.
+Applicants for the award for 2018 should apply before August 31, 2017, by submitting the items below:

 - a résumé that emphasizes activities relating to genealogy and lists the applicant’s publications in the field, if any (prior publications are not necessary).